oboroc/oboroc.github.io/_posts/2017-11-28-hooking-up-original-famicom-to-american-tv.md

 Today I decided to test it.
 Original Famicom only outputs RF.
-I didn't have a Nintendo RF adapter handy, but I got a SEGA Master System RF adapter.
+I didn't have a Nintendo RF adapter handy, but I got one from SEGA Master System.
-I tested RF adapter with a SEGA Master System first.
+I tested it with a SEGA Master System first.
 It worked great, image was almost as clear as from composite video.

 I did a quick online research about Famicom power supply needs.